-Who can resist a great vindaloo?
-Even a good vindaloo is great!!
+Who can resist a great vindaloo curry?
+Even a good vindaloo curry is great!!
 I reckon that the vindaloo curry is the best meal that the Portuguese invented during their time in India.

 My girlfriend, who doesn’t like hot curries, is away for a while.
-She has an aversion to vindaloo because it’s always hot in curry houses.
-She had only been away for a day when I looked at the vindaloo recipes amongst the range of great Curry Focus curry recipes.
-And there was a Beef Vindaloo recipe that I just had to try.
+She has an aversion to vindaloo curry because it’s always hot in curry houses.
+She had only been away for a day when I looked at the vindaloo curry recipes among the range of great Curry Focus curry recipes.
+And there was a beef vindaloo curry recipe that I just had to try.

 Usually the only thing that you need to be aware of is that it takes a while for beef to cook properly.
 I checked the recipe and there was the pretty standard 90 minutes simmering time.

 All in all, it would take a little over 2 hours to make the curry – not too bad.

 And the good thing about this recipe is that you don’t need to marinate the beef in vinegar overnight.